atomicturtle/gnome-release-monitor/README.md

 ## Features

-- Monitor multiple GitHub repositories for new releases
+- Monitor multiple GitHub repositories and release-monitoring.org projects for new releases
 - Get desktop notifications when new releases are detected
 - View all monitored projects and their current releases in a preferences window
 - Easy-to-use interface to add and remove projects
-- Automatic checking every 30 minutes
+- Automatic checking every 30 minutes (configurable)
+- Visual indicator icon changes when new releases are available

 ## Installation